Aster Park Overlook

 |Parking Lot Longitude||-113.36954|

 Roughly one-half mile from the trailhead hikers will arrive at the first in a series of small beaver ponds.
 This area, for the next quarter-mile or so, is prime habitat for moose, which are frequently seen foraging in and around the ponds, especially in the mornings and late afternoons.
-Throughout this area the trail travels through a montane forest of Lodgepole Pine and Douglass fir, with several small and large meadows interspersed along the way.
+Throughout this area the trail travels through a montane forest of lodgepole pine and Douglass fir, with several small and large meadows interspersed along the way.

-Many of the place names in the Two Medicine area have strong connections.
+Many of the place names in the Two Medicine area have strong interconnections.
 According to Through The Years In Glacier National Park, Sinopah was the wife of Hugh Monroe, the first white man to live with the Blackfeet Indians.
 His Indian name was Rising Wolf, a reference to Monroe's habit of getting out of bed in the morning on his hands and knees.
 Sinopah, which means "kit fox", was also the daughter of Lone Walker, a powerful Blackfoot chief.